Sign in

 Answer

 CEO Shyam Kambeyanda clarified that the company implemented general price increases, not surcharges.
-CFO Kevin Johnson added that pricing in EMEA and APAC is expected to be flat, while North American price increases from Q1 will likely hold for the year.
-Shyam Kambeyanda also noted that ESAB did not see significant customer pre-buying ahead of tariffs; rather, the channel entered a 'wait-and-see' mode.
+CFO Kevin Johnson noted that price in EMEA/APAC is expected to be flat, while North American price increases from Q1 will likely persist.
+Mr. Kambeyanda added that ESAB did not see significant customer pre-buying, suggesting the channel adopted a 'wait-and-see' approach due to tariff uncertainty.

 Saree Boroditsky of Jefferies asked for color on the choppy orders in the Measurement & Control Solutions (M&CS) segment and the margin profile of its backlog, particularly concerning the ongoing energy mix issue.
 She also inquired about the impact of 80/20 initiatives on orders and whether tariffs alter that strategy.